Veilhorn Steed

 • Lighten mane and tail from its natural colour, must be visibly lighter than the basecoat.
 The natural hair colour is allowed to optionally be visible at the roots.

-Minimum requirements can be reduced or completely removed by the [LINK] occlusion trait.
+Minimum requirements can be reduced or completely removed by the occlusion trait.

 Allowed:

-• Can be just slightly lighter or as light as a near-white cream.
+• Can be anywhere between just slightly lighter to pure white.

-• Can be a ligher variation of the basecoat or a light cream yellow.
+• Can be a lighter variation of the basecoat or a light cream yellow.

 • Can be a solid light colour throughout.